Beta Distribution Calculator

 Examples of beta distribution graphs

-As we've mention, the pdf of beta distribution looks different for different values of the shape parameters
+As we've mentioned, the pdf of beta distribution looks different for different values of the shape parameters

 β.
 Possible shapes include: